scalatron/scalatron.github.com/index.md

 <tr>
 <td>

-<span class='resourcetitle'>Remote-Control The Scalatron Server</span> <br>
+<span class='resourcetitle'>Use the APIs</span> <br>

-The game server exposes a simple RESTful web API that allows you to manage users, upload source code, build bots and track the leader board.
+The game server provides a Scala API, some of which it also exposes as a simple RESTful web API.
+It lets you manage users, create versions, share code, build bots and track the tournament loop.
 Check out the
 <a href="https://github.com/scalatron/scalatron/blob/master/Scalatron/devdoc/markdown/Scalatron%20APIs.md">API specification</a>
 for details.